ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 ---
 > **Note**: as mentioned above, if your own IP address changes, you may lose connectivity to your client nodes.
 Here's how to access your client nodes if that happens!
 >
+> 1. If you are on Windows, first enable and start the SSH agent: Open Services (Start Menu > Services), then select OpenSSH Authentication Agent, then set StartupType to Automatic.
+> 2. If you are using Windows or Mac OS X: run `ssh-add` to start the SSH agent.
-> 1. Use SSH to log in to the "gateway" node, but add the `-A` argument to the SSH command.
+> 3. Use SSH to log in to the "gateway" node, but add the `-A` argument to the SSH command.
 Also specify the path to your private key with `-i`, if you normally do so when using SSH to log in to GENI hosts.
-> 2. From the terminal on the "gateway" node, use the SSH command in the GENI Portal to log on to the "client" node.
+> 4. From the terminal on the "gateway" node, use the SSH command in the GENI Portal to log on to the "client" node.
 Do *not* use the `-i` argument and do not specify a path to a key, even if you normally do so when using SSH to log in to GENI hosts.
 >
 > For example: <blockquote><pre>
 ffund@laptop:~$ ssh <b>-A</b> ffund01@pc1.instageni.metrodatacenter.com -p 25812